 No.73 ran for eight seasons and featured presenters Sandi Toksvig, Neil Buchanan, Andrea Arnold, Kate Copstick, Kim Goody and Richard Waites.

-See the fresh-faced Philip Schofield and Sarah Greene visiting Alton Towers in a 1980s episode of the Saturday morning show which was broadcast on BBC1 from 1987 until 1993.
+In the video playlist at the top of the page, you can see the fresh-faced Philip Schofield and Sarah Greene visiting Alton Towers in a 1980s episode of the Saturday morning show which was broadcast on BBC1 from 1987 until 1993.

 Regular slots in the programme included the hilarious Trevor and Simon clowning around in their comic routines, Growing Pains with agony uncle Philip Hodson, Double Dare with Peter Simon and the Video Vote which reviewed and rated the latest pop videos and a cooking slot with Emma Forbes.

 I musn't forget Gordon The Gopher (also known a Gordon T Gopher) who also appeared in on the desk with Philip Schofield.
 They also appeared together in the broom cupboard segments which were shown in-between programmes on CBBC.
 Andy Crane and Edd the Duck took over the slot in 1988.